 "This is it!"
 I said to myself.
 It was one of the most spectacular tourmalinated quartz specimens I'd ever seen.
 It had all the elements - eye quality, balance, color, and interest - to be a world-class specimen.
 I have friends from Afghanistan who specialize in high-grade specimens.
 They would have asked $400 to $600 for a piece like this.
-Here, everything was priced by the pound.
+However, the vendor here priced everything by the pound.
 This piece cost no more than the other tourmalinated quartz crystals, regardless of their condition or eye appeal.

 Thoroughly happy, I moved on.
 The last table I inspected held some large, rose quartz clusters.
-Rose quartz is rarely found in crystal form, so they deserved some careful inspection.
+You rarely find rose quartz in crystal form, so I inspected them carefully.
 The second largest crystal I found was in almost perfect condition, with just the tiniest chip on its surface.
 The color was superb, as rich and pure as you'll find.
 Attached was an assortment of smaller crystals.
 I would've been proud to own each one.
-If that wasn’t enough, a matrix of feldspar crystals in perfect condition surrounded the bottom.
+Additionally, a matrix of feldspar crystals in perfect condition surrounded the bottom.
 This rose quartz crystal was six inches long.
 I'd never seen a specimen this large, much less in such excellent condition.
-This was a very rare prize I found.
+I had found a very rare prize.
 Again, I was delighted.

 For a while, I carried a third specimen around with me.
 It was a smoky quartz cluster that resembled Cinderella's castle.
-When it came time to pay for the pieces, my wife suggested we ask if we could get a discount for cash.
+When we came to pay for the pieces, my wife asked about a cash discount.
 We did get a discount but didn't have enough money on hand for all three.
-I set down the smoky quartz and kept the tourmalinated quartz and rose quartz.
+So, I set down the smoky quartz and kept the tourmalinated quartz and rose quartz.

 I learned several lessons from this excursion.
 We found the residents to be quite friendly.
 They were eager to start a conversation and quick to help.
 The dry air was not so friendly, though.
 My Canadian-born wife soon began to show signs of dehydration.
 The desert water was little help.
 It was so hard it would sting our eyes when showering.
-The water was difficult to drink, even after filtering it twice.
+Although I filtered the water twice, it was still difficult to drink.
 I love the desert and understand why people would put up with its extremes.
 However, it's a harsh transition if you're visiting from a milder climate.

 If you're going to Quartzsite, bring lots of water!

-If you're purchasing merchandise for your store, waiting for everything at the Quartzsite gem shows to be unpacked makes sense.
-If you wait until the end of the show, you can probably get better prices.
+If you're purchasing merchandise for your store, wait for everything at the Quartzsite gem shows to be unpacked.
+You can probably get better prices if you wait until the end of the show.
 However, if your priority is to find high-grade specimens, go early before the shows open.
 Hardly anyone got to see the two prizes I walked away with.